The Purple Smurfs: Zombies

 Followers of zombie fiction have remarked the similarities between the plot of The Black Smurfs and that of George A. Romero's 1968 film Night of the Living Dead, which introduced a new archetype of zombies that would be later used in other fiction works: plagues of zombies that infect the living people, turning them violent, irrational and uncontrolled, as the black Smurfs.
 However, there had been other fictional works that could also be considered precedents of this zombie archetype.

 The Flying Smurf

-A blue Smurf desperately wishes to be able to fly in the air, and tries various means to defy gravity and accomplish his dream, such as sticking feathers to his arms, building a hot-air balloon and eating much yeast.
+A blue Smurf desperately wishes to be able to fly in the air, and tries various means to defy gravity and accomplish his dream, such as sticking feathers to his arms, building a hot-air balloon and eating a lot of yeast.

 The Smurfnapper

 A reclusive sorcerer, Gargamel, wants to create the philosopher's stone.
 In his magic recipe book, he finds out that one of the ingredients for making it is a Smurf.
 He succeeds in catching a Smurf and locks him up in a cage.
 Papa Smurf and the others quickly go to rescue the imprisoned Smurf, but opening the cage proves a case of easier said than done.

 This is Gargamel's first appearance in the Smurfs canon, and his motive for stealing Smurfs is made clear here, although it was slightly inconsistent in later stories and adaptations.